rfarenhorst/starter-academic/content/home/slider.md

 [[item]]
   title = "Consulting & Training"
-  content = "Eager to share knowledge via trainings or workshops, or coach passionate leaders on their digital journeys and transformations." align = "center"
+  content = "Eager to guide and teach via trainings and workshops, and coach leaders and their teams on their digital journeys and transformations." align = "center"

   overlay_color = "#444"  # An HTML color value.